meehien/caos/README.md

 To use the CAOS service start by compiling the server in ```/caos_server``` with ```make``` and run the resulting ```caos_server``` binary. command line flags are as follows:
 ```
 caos_server --listen	-> listens on port 12345 for connections.
 A custom port can be manually specified after listen if desired.
-aRAM --debug --*	-> runs the CAOS server in debug mode
+caos_server --debug --*	-> runs the CAOS server in debug mode
 ```

 #### Client: